 4.When they eat as if they were raised by wolves.

 5. When I was planning a night out, a trip, or some outing and I have to cancel because someone is sick.

 6. When they’re sick.

-8. When I tell them 3.7 million times don’t do” x” because “y” could happen, then they do “x” and “y” happens.
-Then, as I hug them I think to myself: “I told you so”.
-No, it is not a mistake, I wrote it again.
-This is part of the duality of being a mother.
+8. When I tell them 3.7 million times don’t do” x” because “y” could happen, then they do “x,” and “y” happens.
+Then, as I hug them, I think to myself: “I told you so.”
+No, it is not a mistake; I wrote it again.
+It is part of the duality of being a mother.
 Bittersweet, remember?

-11. When two or the three of them have performances or events going on at the same time and then I have to choose… my own version of Sophie’s Choice.
+11. When two or the three of them have performances or events going on simultaneously, my version of Sophie’s Choice.